 District centres are the intermediate tier in the centres hierarchy and provide a wide range of goods and services with relatively high densities.

 Neighbourhood centres provide a range of services and activities to meet day-to-day needs.
 Neighbourhood centres are located on collector or higher order roads with good access by public and active transport.

-Small scale shops and office activities, with an aggregate gross floor area of 25 om or less, are acceptable outside a centre where development will not constitute an incremental expansion to a designated centre and will not have a detrimental impact on residential amenity and the centres hierarchy.
+Small scale shops and office activities, with an aggregate gross floor area of 250m or less, are acceptable outside a centre where development will not constitute an incremental expansion to a designated centre and will not have a detrimental impact on residential amenity.